 What is the best place to stay in Rome?
 In this guide, we look at the most convenient neighborhoods in Rome to stay as a visitor and will help you choose based on expectations, tastes and needs.

 Picking the best place to stay in Rome is not easy.

 With accommodation at a premium and a choice of hotels and apartments in the thousands, you can easily lose yourself in the search and pick a place that does not meet your requirements.

 While the best area to stay in Rome will depend largely on taste, budget and needs, there is no doubt that some Rome neighborhoods are better than others for visitors.

 Top tip! if you are planning a first trip to Rome, also read here >> my travel guide to Rome for first timers

-I was born and bred in Rome: in this guide, I share my selection of the best districts in Rome for hotels and apartments for visitors and tourist.
+I was born and bred in Rome: in this guide, I share my selection of the best districts in Rome for hotels and apartments for visitors.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission.

 The best area in Rome for visitors: Centro Storico